What Is Two-Factor Authentication (2FA)?

 Authentication factors are broadly classified into three types.
 "Something you know" is information that only the person knows, such as a password or PIN code.
 "Something you have" refers to a physical device that only the person possesses, such as a smartphone or security key.
 "Something you are" uses the person's physical characteristics, such as fingerprints or facial recognition.
 Two-factor authentication verifies identity by combining two different factors from among these.

-Two-factor authentication (2FA) and multi-factor authentication (MFA) are often confused, but strictly speaking they differ.
-Two-factor authentication means there are two authentication steps, and it can be satisfied even with factors of the same type (e.g., a password plus a security question).
+Two-step verification (2SV) and multi-factor authentication (MFA) are often confused, but strictly speaking they differ.
+Two-step verification means there are two authentication steps, and it can be satisfied even with factors of the same type (e.g., a password plus a security question).
 Multi-factor authentication, on the other hand, requires combining factors of different types (knowledge plus possession, knowledge plus biometrics, and so on).
 From a security standpoint, multi-factor authentication, which combines factors of different types, is more robust.
-In practice, even when something is called "two-factor authentication," it is usually implemented as multi-factor authentication.
+In practice, even when something is called "two-step verification," it is usually implemented as multi-factor authentication.

 Main Authentication Methods